100 Nearly Impossible Trivia Questions and Answers

 Spain

-15. The attack by the Soviet Armed Forces is stopped, tens of thousands of men are killed in both sides on July to 10 August 1944 in which battles?
+15. The attack by the Soviet Armed Forces is stopped, and tens of thousands of men are killed on both sides from July to 10 August 1944 in which battles?

 Battles on the Tannenberg Line